flavourfuldev/adsbegone/README.md

 This is a personally maintained Pihole-compatible blocklist.
-It consists of domains that I have come across that are shady.
-The aim is to reduce tracking, ads, and general shitbaggery.
+The aim is to maintain privacy, reduce tracking/shitbaggery.
 Domains that make it onto this list will not be removed.

 Installation Instructions: